dwarfered/ms-identity-nextjs-example/README.md

 - [SPA developers: Migrate to auth code flow with PKCE](https://devblogs.microsoft.com/identity/migrate-to-auth-code-flow/)
 - Follow the [Entra ID Blog](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/bg-p/Identity) to stay up-to-date with the latest developments

+## Notable files
+1. `./authConfig.ts` MSAL configuration.
+2. `./utils/NavigationClient.ts` The AppRouterInstance and Next.js
+3. `./utils/msGraphFetcher.ts` Implementation of the SWR Fetcher instance for MS Graph Calls
+4. `./utils/MsalHelper.ts` Token acquisition from the MSAL library.
+5. `./components/ProfileData.ts` Consuming the SWR service without needing to use props from a parent component.

 ## Configure the application

 - Open ./authConfig.ts in an editor.